tzachimmad/whatsapp_poll/README.md

 # whatsapp_poll
-Updates a google sheeting with poll information taken from whatsapp group conversation.
+Updates a google sheet with poll information taken from whatsapp group conversation.
 Currently u need to have installed google python client library and given neccessary permissions for the python application and relative google drive account.
-Missing from the repo is the client_secret.json file which u must obtain on your own via the instructions in the attached link.
+Missing from the repo is the client_secret.json file which can be obtained via the instructions in the attached link.

 More information on google client api and setup could be found here: https://developers.google.com/drive/v3/web/quickstart/python